industrial-edge/simotion-trace-connector-getting-started/README.md

 * The WebServer of the SIMOTION needs to be activated.
 This also enables automatically the used OPC XML DA protocol.
 * Open port 80 for Webserver and OPC XML DA
+* Only DXXX-2 Series hardware is supported, older generation SIMOTION DXXX are not supported.
-* SIMOTION Firmware Version V4.1 or newer
+* SIMOTION Firmware Version V4.4 or newer
 * Industrial Edge Device with RT V1 or higher
   * Device license: 6ES7823-0EE00-4AY0
   * Device: 6ES7647-8BD31-0CW1